srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

 should be callable from any programming language.

 Your program should avoid parsing the normal stdout since they may change in future versions.
-Instead they should use options such as -J, --print, --progress-template, --exec etc to create console output that you can reliably reproduce and parse.
+Instead, they should use options such as -J, --print, --progress-template, --exec etc to create console output that you can reliably reproduce and parse.